yyYank/Kebab/README.md

 Kebab is a browser automation solution.
 It brings together the power of WebDriver, the robustness of Page Object modelling and the expressiveness of the Kotlin language. not Groovy.

+# Note

+Experimental version

+It cannot recommended to use in production now.

 # Kebab VS Geb

 The different point is Kebab is light weight.